Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

 A characteristic value of $\xi$ for contemporary quantum technologies based on techniques such as superconducting and ion trap qubits is approximately $0.2$ \cite{Superconducting,TrappedIon}; Eq.~\eqref{workdonecooling} then yields $\bar{w}\approx 0.003$, where we take advantage of the resonance condition $\omega\approx\omega_0$.
-Within this range, Figure~\ref{coolingexample} shows that the total resource cost quickly converges to a minimal value when more qubits are consumed per round for cooling.
-From Eq.~\eqref{QPEresourceT} we anticipate the total cost to eventually increase with $M_s$ --- complexity reduction brought by further cooling is overpowered by its energy consumption.
+Within this range, Figure~\ref{coolingexample} shows that the total \DT{energy} cost quickly converges to a minimal value when more cooling qubits are consumed per sequence.
+From Eq.~\eqref{QPEresourceT} we anticipate the total cost to eventually increase with $M_s$ --- complexity reduction brought by further cooling is overpowered by its energy cost.
 However, this does not manifest until $M_s$ grows significantly large, since the relative magnitude between the cost of state preparation and gate implementation is as small as